-Project Financial Instruments: Classification and Measurement Paper topic summary for the limi and measurement require he CONTACT(S) Yulia Feygina yfeygina@ifrs.org +44 (0)20 7332 2743 This paper has been prepared by the staff of the IERS Foundation for discussion at a public meeting of the
+Project Financial Instruments: Classification and Measurement Paper topic summary for the and measurement require limited amendments to the uirements in IFRS 9 CONTACT(S) Yulia Feygina yfeygina@ifrs.org +44 (0)20 7332 2743

 This paper has been prepared by the staff of the IFRS Foundation for discussion at a public meeting of the IASB and does not represent the views of the IASB or any individual member of the IASB.
 Comments on the application of IFRSs do not purport to set out acceptable or unacceptable application of IFRSs.
 Technical decisions are made in public and reported in IASB Update.